trsav/mccabe-thiele/README.md

 ## Effect of parameters
 <img align="center" src="https://github.com/TomRSavage/McCabeThiele/blob/master/q.gif" width="400"> <img align="center" src="https://github.com/TomRSavage/McCabeThiele/blob/master/R.gif" width="400">

-Here shown on the left is the effect of changing q, and on the right is shown the effect of changing R.
+Here shown on the left is the effect of changing the feed condition q, and on the right is shown the effect of changing the reflux ratio R.

 <img align="center" src="https://github.com/TomRSavage/McCabeThiele/blob/master/xd.gif" width="400"> <img align="center" src="https://github.com/TomRSavage/McCabeThiele/blob/master/nm.gif" width="400">

-Here shown on the left is the effect of changing the desired distillate composition, and on the right is shown the effect of changing the Murphree efficiency.
+Here shown on the left is the effect of changing the desired distillate composition xd, and on the right is shown the effect of changing the Murphree efficiency.

 ## Function Use
 ```